A pedagogical history of compactness: Possible motivations for compactness

-It turns out that Borel's approach was similar to the approach Heine used to prove in 1872 that a continuous function on a closed interval was uniformly continuous.
-Interestingly, Heine doesn't appear to have recognized how his method of proof could be generalized to prove the covering theorem~\cite[p.
-108]{temp}.
-Moreover Heine's theorem was first proven by Dirichlet in his lectures of 1852, with a more explicit use of coverings and subcoverings than in Heine's theorem~\cite[p.
+Here a line means a bounded interval.
+It turns out that Borel's approach was similar to the approach Heine used in 1872 to prove that a continuous function on a closed interval was uniformly continuous~\cite[p.
+188]{hein}.
+This theorem was first proven by Dirichlet in his lectures of 1852, with a more explicit use of coverings and subcoverings than in Heine's theorem~\cite[p.
 91]{duga}.
-However Dirichlet's notes were not published in 1904, which might explain why he does not get credit for the generalized version of the Borel theorem.
-The reason that Heine's name is attached to the theorem is that Sch\"{o}nflies, a student of Weierstrass, noticed the connection between Heine's work and Borel's.
-The generalized theorem, which is now commonly called the Heine-Borel theorem, with modern notation, is:
+However Dirichlet's notes were not published until 1904, which might explain why he does not get credit for the generalized version of the Borel lemma (now referred to as Borel Theorem).
+The reason that Heine's name is attached to the theorem is that Sch\"{o}nflies, a student of Weierstrass, noticed the connection between Heine's work and Borel's~\cite[p.
+51]{schoe}.
+The generalized theorem, which is now commonly called the Heine-Borel theorem,\footnote{For an accessible history of this theorem, along with discussion of a number of different original statements of this theorem, see~\cite{andr}.} with modern language and notation, is: